Stage 3 means that the cancer has spread from the breast to lymph nodes close to the breast or to the skin of the breast or to the chest wall.

 If your cancer cells have particular proteins called HER2 receptors you might also have a targeted cancer drug called trastuzumab (Herceptin).

 These treatments might shrink the tumour enough to allow your surgeon to remove just the area of cancer.
-This is called a wide local excision or lumpectomy.
-If the cancer doesn’t shrink enough, you need to have the whole breast removed.
-This is called a mastectomy.
+This is called breast conserving surgery or a wide local excision.

 You usually have radiotherapy to the breast after surgery.

 Surgery as a first treatment

 You may have the whole breast removed (a mastectomy).
 You may be able to have a new breast made (breast reconstruction).
 Do speak to your surgeon, they will tell you whether a reconstruction is suitable for you.

 You might be able to have breast conserving surgery.
 This may be possible if you have drug treatment first and the tumour shrinks enough to allow your surgeon to remove just the area of cancer.
 Before your surgery the lymph nodes in the armpit are checked for cancer cells.